nabeek/note-taker/README.md

 ## Installation and Usage

-The deployed application can be found at: [Note Taker](https://nabeek-note-taker.herokuapp.com/).
+The deployed application can be found at: <a href="https://nabeek-note-taker.herokuapp.com/" target="_blank">Note Taker</a>

 If interested in running the app locally or deploying your own version, clone or fork the repo from [GitHub](https://github.com/nabeek/note-taker).
 For local versions run `npm install` and then start the server with `node server.js`.
 Navigate to http://localhost:8080/ or the port of your choosing if editing the server.js file.